derrywijaya/bprForBli/README.md

 ```
 where `filename` is the file containing `sentence-separated`, `tokenized`, and `lower-cased` text (one sentence = one line).
 For example, we `sentence-split`, `tokenized`, and `lower-cased` Wikipedia English text to generate `en.vec` and Wikipedia Korean text to generate `ko.vec` (see [here](Wikipedia/README.md) for instructions to get text from Wikipedia and to sentence-split, tokenize, and lower-case it)

+7. Activate your virtual environment if not already activated
+``
+source env/bin/activate
+``

-7. Execute `run.sh` with 6 arguments:
+8. Execute `run.sh` with 6 arguments:
 * 2-letter language code of the foreign language
 * English word embeddings file e.g., `en.vec`
 * Foreign word embeddings file e.g., `ko.vec`